yash-tatvic/amplitude-dev-center/docs/analytics/apis/aliasing-api.md

 ## Get existing user mappings

 Get the list of mappings that involve the provided user ids.
+!!! info
-NOTE: This is a different url, https://amplitude.com/api/2/usermap, than the map and unmap endpoints above.
+    User mappings uses a different URL than the map and unmap endpoints above, `https://amplitude.com/api/2/usermap`.

 ### Query parameters